n1ckfg/Telidon/README.txt

-Some archival strategies we've found so far, ranked from simple to complex:
+Archival strategies ranked from simple to complex:

-1. NAPLPS images are readable in CorelDraw, including current CorelDraw 2017; you can then save to a modern format like SVG.
-Original fonts are not preserved, but you can approximate them with a TTF equivalent.
+1. NAPLPS images are readable in CorelDraw, including current CorelDraw 2017;
+you can then save to a modern format like SVG.
+Original fonts are not preserved, but you can approximate them with a TTF equivalent included here.
+./fonts/Telidon Regular/

-2. Turshow 6 can be run in DOSBox to more faithfully present NAPLPS images, displaying the original fonts and using the progressive draw-on effect.
+2. Turshow can be run in DOSBox to more faithfully present NAPLPS images, displaying the original fonts and using the progressive draw-on effect.
 Turshow does not export, but DOSBox can be used with a screen capture utility.
+./archives/prodigy-slack/turshow6

+3. The TelidonP5 Java decoder can read polygon info.
+(If you want to try it out, just be aware that it's not yet reading the header info automatically, so you'll have to manually set number of bytes per coordinate, etc.)
+./processing/TelidonP5/

-3. For displaying original interactive works beyond individual images, John Durno at UVic has developed a complete BBS emulator setup for Ubuntu Linux.
+4. For displaying original interactive works beyond individual images, John Durno at the University of Victoria has developed a complete BBS emulator setup for Ubuntu Linux.
+./archives/uvic/